 An organisation with good employee relations provides for equitable and consistent treatment to all employees (without prejudice or favour), so they will be committed to their jobs and loyal to the company

 We analyse the current situation.
-What processes are in place?
+What processes do you have in place?
 Is it compliant with the current legislation?
 Does it produce the desired effects?

 Identify the gaps

 We ascertain the shortcomings.
 What is not in place?
-Which does not comply legally?
-Which does not work as it should?
+Do all processes comply legally?
+What does not work as it should?

 We set goals and formulate action steps with timelines.
 What needs to be rectified, or added?
 How important is it?
 What consequences are possible if the status quo is maintained?